 Relationships and Sex Education

+At the Appleton School Relationships and Sex Education builds on the teaching at primary.
+It aims to give young people the information they need to help them develop healthy, nurturing relationships of all kinds.
 We cover content on what healthy and unhealthy relationships look like and what makes a good friend, colleague and successful marriage or committed relationship.
 At the appropriate time, the focus will move to developing intimate relationships, to equip your child with knowledge they need to make safe, informed and healthy choices as they progress through adult life.

 By the end of secondary school, pupils will have been taught content on: